 H&H Bagels has been making bagels in Manhattan since 1972, and, as far as we know, it’s the only spot on this list mentioned in both Seinfeld and Sex & The City.
 Carrie and George aside, these rotund bagels follow the textbook New York style.
 Each one is swirled with a dark, caramelized sheen, and is loaded with tiny air holes where the gluten has formed.
 The sparsely-seasoned exterior makes for a hearty chew while the dough stays soft and malleable.
 Plus, there’s an excessive amount of cream cheese slathered in between the two halves.

 We get that people will always have their preference between toasted and untoasted.
 It’s the New York bagel equivalent of Fender vs. Gibson, skinny jeans vs. wide-leg jeans, or excessive throw pillows vs. not-excessive throw pillows.
 But we urge any toasted truthers to try an untoasted, plain bagel from Leo’s in Fidi.
-It’s one of the puffier bagels out there, and has a pleasantly gooey chew, while the bottom remains partially crispy.
-Our order also includes scallion cream cheese, featuring actually crunchy scallions, as well as their very salty belly lox that ties it all together.
+It’s one of the puffier bagels out there, and it has a pleasantly gooey chew, while the bottom remains partially crispy.
+Our order also includes scallion cream cheese, featuring scallions that are actually crunchy, as well as the very salty belly lox that ties everything together.

 Sadelle’s cascading fish towers deserve as much recognition as their tiny, crusty rounds of dough, which might be the smallest on this list.
 You can select your favorite fish topping, or, for $125, you can opt for the whole lot that comes with basically every bagel-appropriate fish you can imagine (like salmon, sable, sturgeon, and whitefish).
 Use the other accoutrements from the tower—tomatoes, dill, and cucumbers—to build a triumph of a bagel, whether you’re using a toasted everything caked with seasoning, or an untoasted plain that still comes fresh out of their oven blistery and hot.
-Or, since the bagels run small here, do what we do: get both and order one extra bagel for every two people.